Strandgaard96/vehicle_collision_webpage/docs/README.md

 </iframe>

 The topleft image shows similar information as the *Injuries by Year and Borough* plot above.
 Brooklyn has the highest amount of injuries in this period.
 However, when looking at road users, Brooklyn is quite average.
+Further observations are:

 * Manhatten has a high percentage of pedestrians and cyclists getting injured compared to other boroughs.
 * All boroughs have a high percentage of motorists getting injured, with manhatten the lowest of 40 %.
 Staten Island have a whole 82% of motorists getting injured!
 At the same time, scoring low percentages for pedestrians and cyclists.

 ## Age group and gender distribution
 Now, we look into another part of the data set, namely the data about the people involved in the crash.
 We have chosen to look at the drivers of the vehicles involved in the crashes, more specifically their age and genders, to attempt to discern if there are any patterns.
 The drivers are split into age groups for each gender (male/female), which are then normalized by the actual number of people in NYC within that age group (specific numbers are found [here](https://www.baruch.cuny.edu/nycdata/population-geography/age_distribution.htm)).
-This gives us a realistic method of comparing the number of crashes per people now found in each bar to a bar in a different age group.
+This gives us a realistic method of comparing the number of crashes per 1000 people now found in each bar to a bar in a different age group.
 However, as we don't know how many people in a given age group have a drivers license and own a vehicle, there's still some error here, but we have unfortunately not been able to find such numbers.

 <iframe src="Crashes_agegroups.html"
     sandbox="allow-same-origin allow-scripts"